Tang-SL/my_website/content/publication/optical-spectroscopy-of-dual-quasar-candidates-from-the-subaru-hsc-ssp-program/index.md

     host mass calculated in the same way with de- composition and SED fitting.
-    Our dual quasars are plotted with the dots representing the two BHs separately, and the star symbols are the sum of the dots, mimicking the final state of the merger. ted
+    Our dual quasars are plotted with the dots representing the two BHs separately, and the star symbols are the sum of the dots, mimicking the final state of the merger.
 date: 2021-11-01T04:00:49.349Z
 ---